natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20H1.md

 There will be many hard eggs to crack such as the IS- Series, T-34 Series, American Jumbos, and several other tanks that will give the {{PAGENAME}} trouble.

 * The Russians have many tanks at the BR able to handle the Tiger H1 easily.
 The main tank at this BR is the T-34-85's.
-While it may have very thin armour and is easy to penetrate it is easy to angle and the T-34 is a franking machine, it will drive circles around the Tiger so it needs to be destroyed quick.
+While it may have very thin armour and is easy to penetrate it is easy to angle and the T-34 is a flanking machine, it will drive circles around the Tiger so it needs to be destroyed quick.
 The IS- Heavy tanks are the second worst nightmare situation.
 Thick armour and a huge gun.
 If the IS tank is not destroyed first, it will definitely destroy the Tiger.
 * The American Jumbos are similar to the T-34.
 The 75 mm variant would have trouble to penetrate the Tiger's armour at long ranges, but caution needs to be exercised when they are armed with a 76 mm gun.
 * The Japanese tanks all have very thin armour that the 88 mm gun can easily penetrate through with no problem, but their guns at this BR all have enough penetration to deal with the {{PAGENAME}} if it gets a hit on.